md-rashid-ahmad/Python-DSA/Day-3/README.md

 # 2 + 3 : 2 and 3 is operands, and " + " is Operators

 In Python, operators are special symbols or keywords that are used to perform operations on variables and values.
 Python supports a variety of operators, which can be categorized into several types based on the operations they perform.
-Here’s an overview of operators
+Here’s an overview of operators.

 Arithmetic
 Comparison